allegro/bigflow/README.md

 ### Create table

 Now, create a table that you can use to store your metrics.
 You can use plain SQL to create this table.
-Add following lines to `user_transaction_metrics.py`:
+Add the following lines to `user_transaction_metrics.py`:

 ```python
 user_transaction_metrics_dataset_manager.create_table("""